Property insights: Airbnb Decline

 Paris has instituted minimum nightly and monthly costs for short-term rentals, requiring proof of study, employment, or project work to mitigate the impact on the local housing market.
 Meanwhile, Barcelona has taken a firm stance against Airbnb, a sentiment echoed globally.

-Airbnb isn’t problematic if one can afford to purchase and hold property without guaranteed rental income.
+Airbnb isn’t problematic if a host can afford to purchase and hold a property without guaranteed rental income.
 However, the false economy that Airbnb has fostered is now statistically unraveling for many homeowners.

-New regulations in New York, for instance, mandate that hosts register their properties and prove their residency, with fines ranging from $1,000 to $5,000 for non-compliance.
+New regulations in New York for instance, mandates that hosts register their properties with the city and prove their residency, with fines ranging from $1,000 to $5,000 for non-compliance.
 Still, the city grapples with a surplus of Airbnb listings compared to available rentals, complicating efforts to implement significant reductions.

-The biggest concern with buying an asset for the sole purpose of Air B and B is not just the trending decline in bookings however will your local council bring in new laws that will completely obliterate chances of any stays?
+So for that reason, the biggest concern when buying an asset for the sole purpose of Air B and B is not just the trending decline in bookings however will your local council bring in new laws that will completely obliterate your booking model?